ethereum/ethereum-org-website/src/content/developers/tutorials/scam-token-tricks/index.md

         return null
 ```

 If the owner is a contract, assume this approval is not suspicious.
 To check if a contract's approval is suspicious or not we'll need to trace the full execution of the transaction to see if it ever got to the owner contract, and if that contract called the ERC-20 contract directly.
-That is a lot more resource expensive than we'd like to do
+That is a lot more resource expensive than we'd like to do.

 ```typescript
     const txn = await getEventTxn(ev)